Zhangshuojackpot/SAMN/README.md

 ## Acknowledgements

-Please consider citing GLMC and MiSLAS in your publications if it helps your research. :)
+Please consider citing GLMC and MiSLAS in your publications if they help your research. :)
 ```
 @inproceedings{
 du2023global,